-The excessive search for parking, known as \textit{cruising}, generates pollution and congestion.
-Cities are looking for approaches that will reduce the negative impact associated with searching for parking.
-However, adequately measuring the number of vehicles in search of parking is difficult and requires sensing technologies.
+ABSTRACT.
+The excessive search for parking, known as \textit{cruising}, causes pollution and congestion.
+To mitigate these negative effects, cities are exploring new methods.
+However, accurately measuring the number of vehicles searching for parking is challenging and typically requires sensing technologies.
+In this paper, we propose an alternative method that eliminates the need for such technology by leveraging parking meter payment transactions to estimate parking occupancy and the number of cars searching for parking.
+Our estimation scheme is based on Particle Markov Chain Monte Carlo (PMCMC).

-In this paper, we develop an approach that eliminates the need for sensing technology by using parking meter payment transactions to estimate parking occupancy and the number of cars searching for parking.
-The estimation scheme is based on Particle Markov Chain Monte Carlo.
-We validate the performance of the Particle Markov Chain Monte Carlo approach using data simulated from a $GI/GI/s$ queue.
-We show that the approach generates asymptotically unbiased Bayesian estimates of the parking occupancy and underlying model parameters such as arrival rates, average parking time, and the payment compliance rate.
-Finally, we estimate parking occupancy and cruising using parking meter data from SF\textit{park}, a large scale parking experiment and subsequently, compare the Particle Markov Chain Monte Carlo parking occupancy estimates against the ground truth data from the parking sensors.
-Our approach is easily replicated and scalable given that it only requires using data that cities already possess, namely historical parking payment transactions.
+We validate the PMCMC approach using data simulated from a $GI/GI/s$ queue, demonstrating that it produces asymptotically unbiased Bayesian estimates of parking occupancy and key model parameters such as arrival rates, average parking times, and payment compliance rates.
+Finally, we apply our method to parking meter data from SF\textit{park}, a large scale parking experiment and subsequently, compare the Particle Markov Chain Monte Carlo parking occupancy estimates to the actual data from parking sensors.
+Our approach is easy to replicate and scalable, relying solely on historical parking payment transaction data that cities already have.